9 min read

 4. Quicker Applications

-Since it takes much less to qualify for a DSCR loan, they close quicker than traditional mortgages.
+Since it takes much less to qualify for this loan, they close quicker than traditional mortgages.
 Lenders won’t be spending any time checking your personal income or employment history.
-Plus, DSCR loans often come from private lenders with the luxury of making quicker decisions.
+Plus, these loans often come from private lenders with the luxury of making quicker decisions.

 5. No Reserves Required